Is Bone Broth Bad for You? The Pros and Cons of this Trendy Drink

 What are the Potential Risks with Bone Broth?

 The potential risks with bone broth are histamine intolerance, lead and heavy metals and glutamate sensitivity.
-These pail in comparison to the number one risk: fake bone broth.
+These pale in comparison to the number one risk: fake bone broth.

 Yes, you read that correctly.
 Most store bought or online versions (including those in soup) are mislabeled junk that are bad for your health.